AmannAnand/Web-Page-Classification/README.md

 ## :small_blue_diamond: Project Overview

-•	Utilized dataset which contained many features of customer demographics, transaction data, and bank branch data required for predicting customer churn.
+•	Utilized dataset which contained the features web page id, domain, URL, and 9 predefined tags (classes) required for predicting the class of the web page.

-•	Performed extensive Exploratory Data Analysis (EDA) to select the best features.
+•	Performed Exploratory Data Analysis (EDA) for target exploration and extracted features using Bag of words, character-n-grams, TFIDF techniques.

-•	Models were trained using logistic regression and evaluated using different evaluation metrics.
-The rfe_top_10 model gave score of
-AUC-ROC=0.8118, Recall=0.2253 and outperformed all three models.
+•	Models were trained using logistic regression, naive bayes, decision trees, and random forest and evaluated using weighted F1 score.
+The logistic regression model gave highest weighted F1 score= 0.7988 and outperformed other three models.

 ## :small_blue_diamond: Motivation/Purpose